-There are two types of fault currents that can appear on power systems: ground and phase-to-phase.
+Two types of fault currents can appear on power systems: ground and phase-to-phase.
 More important with regard to arresters is the former, which is basically the current that flows through the circuit when there is a short to ground.
-The maximum available fault current during such an event will vary along the length of the circuit, with more current available when the short occurs closer to the source.
+Maximum available fault current during such an event will vary along the length of the circuit, with more current available when the short occurs closer to the source.
 As far as arresters are concerned, the fault current of real consequence is that which flows through a shorted or failed arrester.
-Ground fault current that flows past the terminals of a functioning arrester to a short somewhere down the line will have no affect on that arrester.
+Ground fault current that flows past the terminals of a functioning arrester to a short somewhere down the line will have no effect on that arrester.

-Presently, in North America, 65 kA of available fault current at a substation is not uncommon.
-However 80 kA is now becoming more common and 90 kA seems around the corner.
-Not all arresters suppliers can offer 80 kA withstand capability and, as yet, no suppliers offer 90 kA.
-Clearly changes will be necessary.
-For an arrester design to be certified at higher short circuit withstand capabilities, it will have to pass a series of short circuit tests, as specified in IEC 60099-4 as well as IEEE C62.11.
-(Fortunately, these test specifications are identical through co-operation between the working groups that created them and which were unified between 2006 and 2009).
+In North America, for example, 65 kA of available fault current at a substation is presently not uncommon.
+However 80 kA is now becoming more common and 90 kA is ‘around the corner’.
+Not all arresters suppliers can offer 80 kA withstand capability and, until a few years ago, none offered 90 kA.
+For an arrester design to be certified at such higher short circuit withstand capabilities, it must pass a series of short circuit tests, as specified in IEC 60099-4 as well as IEEE C62.11.
+Fortunately, these test specifications are identical as a result of co-operation between the working groups that created them and which were unified between 2006 and 2009.